yxlllc/pc-ddsp/README.md

 https://github.com/YatingMusic/ddsp-singing-vocoders

-In order to achieve high-quality and stable singing voice synthesis, compared with the above repositories, this repository has applied many algorithm improvements, including but not limited to volume augmentation, random-scaled STFT loss, UV regularization, phase model and group delay prediction.
+In order to achieve high-quality and stable singing voice synthesis, compared with the above repositories, this repository has applied many algorithm improvements, including but not limited to volume augmentation, random-scaled STFT loss, UV regularization and phase prediction.

 There are currently two models in the repository , "Sins" is a classic additive synthesis model based on sine wave excitation, and "CombSub" is a new subtractive synthesis model proposed by me, which is based on combtooth wave excitation.
 The "Sins" model changes the formant when a pitch shift is applied, while the "CombSub" model does not.
 In other words, the "CombSub" model does not change the timbre of the vocal.

 To Use the DDSP vocoders in [**DiffSinger (OpenVPI version)**](https://github.com/openvpi/DiffSinger), see [**DiffSinger.md**](https://github.com/yxlllc/pc-ddsp/blob/master/DiffSinger.md).

-UPDATE:  Now the 'CombSub' model has been upgraded, and it has better sound quality when doing copy-synthesising (including application in SVS system), but at the cost of its performance of pitch-shifting.
-If you want to get good pitch-shifting performance, you can train the old 'CombSub' model, the configuration file is 'combsub-old.yaml'.
+UPDATE (2023.6.7):  Now both the 'CombSub' model and the 'Sins' model have been upgraded, and they better sound quality when doing copy-synthesising (including application in SVS system) and pitch-shifting, so the old version is not compatible.

 ## 1. Installing the dependencies
 We recommend first installing PyTorch from the [**official website**](https://pytorch.org/), then run:
 ```bash
 pip install -r requirements.txt
 ```
+UPDATE: python 3.8 (windows) + cuda 11.8 + torch 2.0.0 + torchaudio 2.0.1 works, and training is faster.

 ## 2. Preprocessing
 Put all the training dataset (.wav format audio clips) in the below directory:
 `data/train/audio`.